Maria Baiz Photography

 On a beautiful sunny morning here in my beloved city of Boca Ratón Fl., I was lucky enough to be photographed by the great Maria Baiz, known by her friends as Meme.
-Finally my dream had come true and I was no longer regular Noelle but I was transformed by Maria into this precious model.
+Finally, my dream had come true and I was no longer regular Noelle but I was transformed by Maria into this precious model.

-Maria Baiz came professionally armed with her treasure, a Nikon camera and a carry on with the rest of her equipment, and began to execute the plan that we had so carefully talked about weeks prior to this meeting.
+Maria Baiz came professionally armed with her treasure, a Nikon camera, and a carry on with the rest of her equipment, and began to execute the plan that we had so carefully talked about weeks prior to this meeting.
 I could tell she loves her job as she was all smiles behind the camera while talking to me about how beautiful the light was, the weather, the shoot, the model (of course me), the setting etc…I felt so confident in her work that I ended up enjoying her company as much as the shoot itself.

-She has been a profesional photographer here in South Florida for a long time, I would watch her take pictures for others and never had the chance to do one for me.
+She has been a profesional photographer here in South Florida for a long time, I would watch her take pictures of others and never had the chance to do one for me.
 I was so honored and happy when I saw the results, how could Maria had captured Boca Ratón spectacular architecture, my personality and make me look so beautiful all at the same time was beyond my comprehension and exceeded my wildest dreams, wow just wow!

 So after I had the shoot with Maria I jumped at the opportunity to interview her for my blog and here is what she had to say, please enjoy the read and I hope you have the chance to meet her and work with her one day: